 The City Stormwater Discharge Ordinance was adopted to comply with the TCEQ MS4 Permit.
-This required the development of a Stormwater Management Program (SWMP) to protect water quality to the maximum extent practicable.
+This required the development of a Stormwater Management Program (SWMP) (PDF) to protect water quality to the maximum extent practicable.
 The Stormwater Utility Fee was established to provide funds necessary to meet the regulatory requirements.

 The permit required the SWMP to include six minimum control measures.
 These are: